galette/galettedoc/source/development/codage.rst

 Galette source code must follow `PSR2 writting conventions <https://www.php-fig.org/psr/psr-2/>`_.
 To respect a writting convention make the source code more easy to read, the syntax is the same from a file to another.

-You can use `PHP Code Sniffer <https://pear.php.net/package/PHP_CodeSniffer>`_ to your changed code in order to be sure coding rules are respected. surSome warnings may be ignored, but errors must be all fixed.
+You can use `PHP Code Sniffer <https://pear.php.net/package/PHP_CodeSniffer>`_ to your changed code in order to be sure coding rules are respected.
+Some warnings may be ignored, but errors must be all fixed.
 An example of ``phpcs``:

 .. code-block:: bash